Viral Video Demonstrates Danger of Falling Dressers to Young Children

-Another Consumer Safety Alert from Nadrich & Cohen, LLP
+Another Consumer Safety Alert from Personal injury lawyer of Nadrich & Cohen

 The father of the boys told the media that he initially hadn’t intended to post the surveillance footage of the one boy rescuing his brother from under the fallen dresser.
 But he decided to post it to warn other parents of the dangers that can befall unattended kids climbing on dressers.

 Of 38,000 emergency department-treated injuries and the 430 reported fatalities that were caused by dressers that tipped over in the past decade, the following figures are noteworthy: